 Students may repeat certain courses in order to improve their grade.
 In such cases where a course is retaken both grades will be reported on their transcript, but the higher of the two will be used for the purpose of calculating the grade point average.

-Graduation with a degree in Clinical Mental Health Counseling requires more than passing grades and scholarly ability.
-Students must reach adequate levels of competency in counseling skills such as interviewing, client intake, assessment, treatment planning and intervention/psychotherapy.
-Students must possess the ability to exercise good clinical judgment, ethical reasoning, respect for diversity and professionalism.
-It is the solemn responsibility of DMU to serve as a gatekeeper for the profession and to ensure that students who are unable to meet these standards are dismissed from the program.
+Graduation with a degree in clinical psychology requires more than adequate grades and scholarly ability.
+Students must reach adequate levels of competency in psychological assessment and psychotherapy, and possess the ability to exercise good clinical judgment, ethical reasoning, respect for diversity and professionalism.
+It is the solemn responsibility of the University to serve as a gatekeeper for the profession and to ensure that students who are unable to meet these standards be terminated from the program.

-The remediation process begins with the identification of a clinical skill and/or an academic deficiency by a clinical supervisor and/or clinical course instructor and/or clinical training director.
+The remediation process begins with the identification of a clinical skill deficiency by a clinical supervisor and/or clinical course instructor and/or clinical training director.
 The identification of the deficiency is followed up by a meeting between the clinical supervisor/course instructor together with the clinical training director who meet to clarify the deficiency and consider necessary criteria for remediation.
-Following this protocol, a meeting is held to obtain student input and to finalize a formal remediation plan which is then signed by all parties.
+Following this a meeting is held to obtain student input and to finalize the formal remediation plan which is then signed by all parties.
 Once all the steps in the remediation plan are completed, the clinical training director drafts a remediation completion document which is signed by the student and the clinical training director.
 The signing of this document officially marks the successful completion of remediation for the skill deficiency identified.
-The remediation plan will outline distinct objectives with timelines for reaching each targeted deficiency.

-In matters of serious gravity (e.g., severe ethical violations) or in the event that the student repeatedly fails remediation and/or does not complete the outlined objectives as agreed, they may be deemed “at risk.”
-A student determined to be “at risk” and fails to meet the remediation plan requirements in the designated time is eligible for termination from the program.
-In such cases, the Directors of Training and Internship and clinical faculty members will deliberate and vote on whether or not to terminate the student from the program or alternatively to develop an additional plan for remediation.
-An affirmative vote to terminate by a simple majority of the current clinical faculty members will result in the student being terminated from the program.
+In matters of serious gravity (e.g., severe ethical violations) or in the event that the student repeatedly fails remediation, they may be deemed “at risk.”
+A student determined to be “at-risk” who fails to meet the remediation plan requirements in the designated time is eligible for termination from the program.
+In such cases, the Director of Clinical Training and clinical faculty members will deliberate and vote on whether or not to terminate the student from the program or alternatively to develop an additional plan for remediation.
+An affirmative vote to terminate by a simple majority of the current clinical faculty members will result in the student being dropped from the program.
 The student will be notified in writing of the decision.

 Student Grievance Due Process Policy